Associate Professor of Voice,

 Biography

 Soprano Pamela Hinchman has received universal critical acclaim since being an Adler Fellow with the San Francisco Opera.
-She has performed with opera companies and symphony orchestras throughout the United States.
-She was named Musical America’s Young Artist to Watch.
-In addition, she has sung in major venues in Italy, France, England, Israel, Mexico, Austria, Egypt and Hong Kong.
+After being named Musical America’s Young Artist to Watch, she appeared in major venues in Italy, France, England, Israel, Mexico, Austria, the United States, Egypt and Hong Kong.

-Pamela Hinchman is also in high demand for concert appearances, and has performed with orchestras around the world, including Washington’s National Symphony, the Pittsburgh Symphony, the New World Symphony, the Cleveland Orchestra, Florida Philharmonic, Harrisburg Symphony, Kansas City Symphony, Indianapolis, Orchestra of St. Luke’s, Richmond Symphony, Calgary Philharmonic, Haifa Symphony in Israel, Cairo Symphony in Egypt, Pacific Symphony, Hong Kong Philharmonic, and many others.
-She has appeared at the Wolf Trap, OK Mozart and Caramoor Festivals.
-She has sung a wide variety of concert repertoire such as Mozart’s Exultate, jubilate and Coronation Mass, Orff’s Carmina Burana, Handel’s Messiah, Gliere’s Concerto for Coloratura Soprano, Canteloube’s Songs of the Auvergne, Mahler’s Symphony #4, Haydn’s Creation, and countless Pops concerts ranging from Broadway to Johann Strauss and Lehar.
-She made her European debut at the Spoleto Festival, where she was featured in a multi¬media performance of Mozart’s unpublished lieder, created for RAI Television.
-She can be heard on CD in “A (Gottschalk Gala: Songs and Piano Pieces” and in Handel’s Messiah on PBS.
+Pamela Hinchman, in high demand for concert appearances, has performed with orchestras around the world, including Washington’s National Symphony, the Pittsburgh Symphony, the New World Symphony, the Cleveland Orchestra, Florida Philharmonic, Harrisburg Symphony, Omaha Symphony, Columbus Symphony, Kansas City Symphony, National Chorale of Avery Fisher, Indianapolis Symphony, Orchestra of St. Luke’s, Richmond Symphony, Calgary Philharmonic, Haifa Symphony in Israel, Cairo Symphony in Egypt, Pacific Symphony, Hong Kong Philharmonic, and many others.
+She has appeared at Wolf Trap, OK Mozart, Mostly Mozart at Lincoln Center and Caramoor Festivals.
+She has sung a wide variety of concert repertoire such as Mozart’s Exultate, jubilate, Requiem, C-Mass, and Coronation Mass, Barber’s Knoxville Summer of 1915, Orff’s Carmina burana, Handel’s Messiah (one performance that was recorded for PBS and Beethoven’s Ninth Symphony.
+Please see my webpage for a link to the performance) Gliere’s Concerto for Coloratura Soprano, Canteloube’s Songs of the Auvergne, Mahler’s Symphony #4, Haydn’s Creation, and Karl Jenkin’s Mass for Peace at Carnegie Hall.

 A native of Pennsylvania, Pamela Hinchman received her Masters Degree in Opera from the Curtis Institute of Music.
 She was recently given an Alumni Achievement Award by the Cleveland Institute of Music for “significant professional achievement in performance.”
-In addition to maintaining an active career in opera arid concert, Ms. Hinchman is currently professor at Northwestern University where she recently was awarded two University Research Grants for Cross Cultural Music Exchanges.
+In addition to maintaining an active career in opera arid concert, Ms. Hinchman is currently professor at Northwestern University.
+Passionate about “giving back” to communities, she was awarded a Fulbright Grant to work in Asia, and three University Research Grants for Cross Cultural Music Exchanges, a program that she takes all over the world bringing hope and peace through music.

 Plasterdog Productions Plasterdog Productions